 There is a lot more to this, some of which is outlined below, and there are also many problems with the notion (a tendency towards reductionism).
 It can be a useful notion; see 'The Notion of Qualifying Aspect - and the 2008 Credit Crunch'.

 This page is still in process of being written (20 November 2002, 20 September 2008) but I want to make it available.
+At the time I was critical of Dooyeweerd's notion of qualifying aspect and this page not only explains the notion but criticises it, and unfortunately I mixed up the two.
 Please comment.

 Dooyeweerd actually identified more than one way in which an aspect can be important in characterizing a thing.
 These include: